YsielX/movy/Readme.md

 Unfortunately, both `sui` and `aptos` are not on `crates.io` so we can not publish crates at this moment, unless we fully re-implement the MoveVM for both chains.

-### Testing Contracts
+### Write Invariants

-To test contracts, see [the counter sample](./test-data/counter/tests/movy.move).
+To write invariants for contracts, see [the counter sample](./test-data/counter/tests/movy.move).
 Note you need to add the line to your `Move.toml`.
 It is test dependency and will be never live on-chain.

 ```toml
 [dev-dependencies]